dramforever/config/README.md

 ## Nix Flake

-This repository a Nix Flake.
+This repository contains a Nix Flake.
 To use it, use the following Flake URL:

 ```plain
 github:dramforever/config